njb-said/CombatStats-Docs/docs/home.md

 - Total play time

 Again, all of the stats listed above can be disabled or enabled at your own discretion using [the config](/config).
 If you have a suggestion please let me know and I will try to add it.
-You are not limited to me though on what you can do this with plugin, you can use the plugin's API to add your own stats (see [API docs](/api) for more info).
+You are not limited by me though on what you can do this with plugin, you can use the plugin's API to add your own stats (see [API docs](/api) for more info).

 <hr>
 ## <span id="permissions">Permissions</span>
-There are no permissions for the plugin in the current version.
-Every player that joins the server will be tracked by the plugin, however if you would like permissions support please vote in [this poll](http://poll.pw/475)
+There are no permissions in the current version.
+Every player that joins the server will be tracked by the plugin, however you can vote for permissions support in [this poll](http://poll.pw/475)